TRANQUANGLE1004/pid-library/README.md

     ```C
     PID* PID__Create(PID_FACTOR* _myFactors, unsigned int* _in, double* _out, double _setPoint, PID_OUT_LIMIT _limit);
     ```
-- Why i use pointer PID_FACTOR, input and output?.You can change your PID_FACTOR anytime.Input and Output can change anytime, you can't use a timer for update it.
+- Why i use pointer PID_FACTOR, input and output?
+You can change your PID_FACTOR anytime.Input and Output can change anytime, you can't use a timer for update it.

+## Detail Code